Teaching

 United Kingdom

-I am a Lecturer (Assistant Professor) in the School of Computer Science and Informatics, where I am part of the Human-Centred Computing research unit.
+I am a Lecturer (Assistant Professor) in the School of Computer Science and Informatics, where I am member of the Human-Centred Computing research Section and its Subgroup in Computational and Human-centred Robotics.

 Feb 2022 - Apr 2023